-SAFOODS contains information on the energy and nutrient content of foods generally consumed by South Africans.
 Information on food composition captured in SAFOODS comes from different sources, e.g. chemically analysed food, other international food composition databases, scientific articles, and recipe calculations.
-The reference sources of the nutrient information are captured in SAFOODS and available from the food composition database compilers.
+The origin (reference sources) of the nutrient information is captured in SAFOODS and available from the food composition database compilers.

 Different products, e.g. printed tables and software programs containing information from SAFOODS are produced.